 While heroin was responsible for about 15,400 overdose deaths in 2017, this number accounts for less than one-third of all opioid-related overdoses.
 In fact, prescription opioid overdose accounted for around 17,000 deaths in 2017.
 Meanwhile, fentanyl – a synthetic opioid – accounted for an additional 28,400 deaths according to data collected by the CDC.

 Common opioids include:

-Opioids are often prescribed to patients by their primary care physician as a pain management treatment – often after a surgery or injury.
+Opioids are often prescribed as a pain management treatment – often after a surgery or injury.
 However, opioid prescription has been on the rise in the U.S. since the 1990’s.
 More than 191 million opioid prescriptions were filled in 2017 alone.
 This includes generic and name brand drugs like Vicodin (hydrocodone) and OxyContin (oxycodone).

 Despite being legally prescribed, these medications can be highly addictive.
 According to the CDC, as many as twenty-five percent of patients receiving long-term opioid therapy eventually struggle with opioid addiction.

 An opioid addiction is typically defined by an individual being unable to stop usage without negative withdrawal symptoms.
 Additionally, physical and psychological signs will present themselves:

 Physical signs of opioid use can include:

 - Intense nausea or vomiting.

 Opioids can have profound effects on the brain, which often cause psychological and behavioral signs, such as: